Geometric masking in AGN jets and its implications for unification and blazar physics: 1. Introduction

-In a recent study of the high-synchrotron peak (HSP) blazar PKS~2155$-$304, we reported a GeV spectral hardening event, manifested as a high-energy upturn, phase-locked to the trough of its $\sim 1.7$\,yr QPO \citep{Dinesh2025, Dominguez2026}.
-Similarly, the periodic blazar PG~1553+113 ($P \approx 2.2$\,yr) shows a global softer-when-brighter trend, differing from the standard shock-in-jet expectation of spectral hardening during flux peaks \citep[e.g.,][]{Ackermann2015, Madero2026}.
+Recently, evidence for coexisting emission regions was observed in the periodic blazar PG~1553+113 \citep{Madero2026}.
+Applying a similar analysis to the $\sim 1.7$\,yr QPO in the high-synchrotron peak (HSP) blazar PKS~2155$-$304 revealed that a rare GeV spectral hardening event \citep{Dinesh2025} is phase-locked to the oscillation trough \citep{Dominguez2026}.

-These results suggest a Geometric Masking scenario in which high-flux states are dominated by a soft, geometrically boosted envelope (the {\it mask}), while plasma-driven hard-spectrum signatures (the {\it core}) become more observable when geometric boosting is reduced \citep{Dominguez2026}.
-This visibility effect may operate within the AGN Unification Scheme and introduce a state-dependent modulation of spectral contrast, and it may also imply that part of the diversity associated with the blazar sequence arises from Doppler-dependent visibility effects.
-Independent support comes from the TeV detection of the FSRQs S5~1027+74 \citep{Paliya2025} and 3C~273 \citep{VERITAS2025} during integrated low-flux states, revealing hard spectral components that are consistent with relativistic masking affecting the detectability of extreme particle acceleration.
-In this Research Note, we examine the implications of this hypothesis for AGN unification, the blazar sequence, and broader blazar phenomenology, including misaligned sources and acceleration duty cycles.
+These results suggest support for a Geometric Masking scenario where high-flux states are dominated by a soft, geometrically boosted envelope (the {\it mask}), while plasma-driven hard-spectrum signatures (the {\it core}) become observable when geometric boosting is reduced \citep{Dominguez2026}.
+Because extending this mechanism to the broader AGN population involves hypotheses far beyond the scope of those initial observational studies, they are presented here to outline directions for future research.
+In this Note, I examine the hypothetical implications of this framework for AGN unification, the blazar sequence, and acceleration duty cycles.